c0ze/arda.karaduman.web.tr/content/about.md

 * Experience writing Legacy languages such as, Java, C, PHP
 * Experience in designing and implementing Restful and GraphQL Web APIs.
 * Some experience with Game development libraries such as Cocos2dx and Gosu.
+* Embedded applications development experience with Go & RaspberryPi
 * Front End development experience with React and Vue.js.
-Some Angular 1.x and Node.js experience.
+Some Angular and Node.js experience.

 ### Toolset